NetBUG/llminference/README.md

 Run `run_tests.sh`

 ## Evaluation
+Evaluation was aimed on assessing query execution time.
+Each query is processed using the same pipeline, while query set, inference parameters and hardware were varied.
+Assessment shows exerpts from a grid search using
+ - short queries / full set
+ - absent/present system prompt
+ - different hardware (see below)
+ - three different models

+Target variables: RPM, tokens/sec.

+<...>

+vLLM does not seem to have significant influence on small queries, speeding up from circa 0.6 to 0.42s per query on an A6000 GPU.
+However, that's around 30% increase, that, despite the advantage slightly reducing with large context size (1000 tokens and more benefit ~22-25% from vLLM) will affect user experience even more

+**Response assessment** was not considered a part of the task.

+An adversarial system like [that](https://github.com/NetBUG/llmplayground/blob/master/llm_assessment/openai_tests.py) can be suggested for that purpose, however, designing that system and the questions for it lies far beyond a sample task with no training: assessment system and prompts are designed to complement the training dataset for the main model.
+[Model memory](https://github.com/NetBUG/llmplayground/blob/master/llm_assessment/memory_tests.py), [context preservation](https://github.com/NetBUG/llmplayground/blob/master/llm_assessment/misgender_test.py), [user reference](https://github.com/NetBUG/llmplayground/blob/master/llm_assessment/empathy_tests.py) etc can also be handled with similar methods.

+**Notice**: As stated in the task, no internal queue was implemented, thus, with real workload actual waiting time might be higher than the pure response time shown in tables.
+Suppositions on user counts can me made given the message throughput rate, but those should be left to infrastructure design process; the service requested, designed and implemented does not deal with users, only with individual requests.

 ## Evaluation results
-Notice: the estimations on model load were given using <...> presupposition.
-As stated in the task, no internal queue was implemented, thus, with real load actual waiting time might be higher than the pure response time.
-Suppositions on user counts can me made given the message throughput rate, but those should be left to project team.
  - NVidia RTX3090 GPU @ 24Gb
+ - NVidia A6000 GPU @ 48Gb
  - NVidia H100 GPU @ 80Gb
  - Apple M2 CPU @ 16 Gb RAM
  - Intel Core2Duo CPU @ 16 Gb RAM